Patrick564/contacts_calendar/README.md

 git clone https://github.com/Patrick564/contacts_calendar.git
 ```

-If you don't have a virtual environment create one (call folder as you like)
+If you don't have a virtual environment create one (call folder as you like).

 ```bash
 python -m venv .venv